TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 #### Step 2.3: Create the Application

 This is where things might become more foreign.
-If you don't understand, just double check your typing and keep going.
-This section is meant to expose you to the process and verify everything is working.
-Again, it's OK to not understand at this point.
+If you don't understand what's going on, just double check that you're typing in the correct commands and keep going.
+This section is meant to expose you to the process and to verify that everything is working.
+Again, it's OK to not understand what's going on at this point.

-We are going to start by telling rails to initialize the application for us.
-We will then tell rails to create a template for us so we can get up and running.
+We're going to start by telling Rails to initialize the application for us.
+Then, we'll tell Rails to create a template for us so that we can get up and running.

 ~~~bash
 rails new my_first_rails_app
 ~~~

-This will do a bunch of things and you will see a lot of output into the terminal.
-If everything worked you should see something similar to this in the last few lines of output:
+This will do a bunch of things, and you'll see a lot of output in the terminal.
+If everything worked, you should see something similar to this in the last few lines of output:

 ~~~bash
 Bundle complete!
 18 Gemfile dependencies, 79 gems now installed.